 Only land searches at this time...Yards, parks, beach but not water...

-Springfield and the surrounding areas, I'm not restricted to any particular area - I'd likely accept requests from anywhere in northern or central VA outside this area call to discuss my gas fees.
+Harker Heights and the surrounding areas, I'm not restricted to any particular area - I'd likely accept requests from anywhere in northern or central TX outside this area call to discuss my gas fees.

 Doug Stickley's Bio

-I'm 60 years old, and semi-retired, after 24 years in the Army and a shorter career as a defense contractor.
-I spent many years stationed in Germany, which is where I really got involved in detecting, starting about 30 years ago.
-As I'll probably go back to work full- or part-time, this will be a 'part-time' hobby for me.
-My best finds to date include a lost US high school ring, returned by me to its owner after about 50 years in the ground in Germany; a 300-year old metal sealing wax stamp, donated by me to a museum in Heidelberg, Germany; and various items, including an old pocket watch and a pair of brass knuckles, found on the site of a small battlefield in Germany (at which my uncle, an 18 year old US Army infantryman, went listed as 'Missing in Action' in 1945).
+I'm 64 years old, and twice-retired, after 24 years in the Army and a shorter career as a defense contractor.
+I spent many years stationed in Germany, which is where I got involved in detecting, starting about 34 years ago.
+As I still work full-time nowadays, this is an off-hours and weekends gig for me, but I will always make the time for a thorough search.
+My best finds to date include a lost US high school ring, returned by me to its owner after about 50 years in the ground in Germany; a 300-year old metal sealing wax stamp, donated by me to a museum in Heidelberg, Germany; and various items, including an old pocket watch and a pair of brass knuckles, found on the site of a small battlefield in Germany, where my uncle, an 18 year old US Army infantryman, went listed as 'Missing in Action' in 1945.
 I find metal detecting both relaxing and challenging.
-I've owned several detectors over the years, and currently use a Garrett.
+I've owned several detectors over the years, and currently use a White or a Garrett.

 Doug Stickley - Recent Blog Post